Finding Success by Looking for the “No” (A Personal Story Behind 4 Seconds of Film)

 Prologue

-In 2022, I was asked to direct a commercial featuring fighter jets, an opportunity I felt really excited about!
+In 2022, I was asked to direct a commercial featuring fighter jets, a dream job for any filmmaker!

-The brief I got described a vision with 90% midair shots inspired by footage from various high-end productions, like the Top Gun- Maverick trailer, with dynamic angles and cameras mounted on the wings.
-Really cool stuff (and big shoes to fill 😅), but on top of this, the client wanted to reuse footage from a documentary about the fighter jets that had already been filmed.
+The agency brief was technically bold: 90% midair shots inspired by footage from various high-end productions, like the Top Gun- Maverick trailer, with dynamic angles and cameras mounted on the wings.
+Really cool stuff (and big shoes to fill 😅),

 Step 1: Building Trust and Keeping the Momentum Going